rydmike/flex_color_scheme/README.md

 > and newer typography that is used by default by FlexColorScheme based themes.
 We also add the
 > visual density to the `ThemeData` with the same `copyWith`, so we get the same Widget spacing
 > as the one used in our `FlexColorScheme.light().toTheme` setup.
->
-> The above setups ensures that we get as equivalent ThemeData designs as possible, showing only
-> the actual differences.

 ### Example 5 - Equivalent Setup for the Dark Theme, but with More Options